 There are six areas in the park which include Katoomba area, Blackheath area, Glenbrook area, Lower Grose Valley area, Mount Wilson area, and the Southern Blue Mountains area.
 Each offers a different facet of nature and varied picturesque landscapes.
 Trails are available for exploring each area in more detail.

-Blue Mountains Trails
+Blue Mountains National Park Trails:

 The Blue Mountains National Park is full of trails with over 110 different trails for discovering and exploring the wilderness of the park.
 Easy, moderate, and difficult trails are all available.